 Valuable metals are refined with extreme heat to expel the impurities.
 When heated, the impurities (dross) ascend to the top of the liquid metal and is skimmed off and discarded.
-The reason for the attack on Jerusalem was to refine the individuals, however, the refining procedure indicated that the individuals, as useless dross, had no good thing in them.
+The reason for the attack of Jerusalem was to refine the individuals, however the refining procedure indicated that the individuals, as useless dross, had no good thing in them.

-At the point when we give the presence of adoring God without living by His direction, we are concealing sins which could in the long run harm our lives farther than can be repaired.
+At the point when we give the presence of adoring God without living by His direction, we are concealing sins which could eventually harm our lives farther than can be repaired.
 We should not utilize religion as a band-aid or whitewash; we need to fix our lives by living by the standards of God's Word.
 It is then that we can unite with others to 'stand in the gap' and have any kind of effect for God in the world.

 Spread the Gospel of Jesus Christ: